niksu/pax/examples/TCP/README.md

 # Limitations
 This implementation can be improved and extended in various ways.
 Currently:
-* implement connection closure (via FIN) -- currently i rely on RST to shut it down.
+* implement connection closure (via FIN) -- currently I rely on RST to shut it down.
 * uses fixed-size segments -- no adaptation of MSS based on "distance" between peers.
 * no congestion control (and ssthresh, rto calculation).
 * doesn't support any options (e.g., mss, window scaling, fast open)